Zibo train collision: Synopsis

 As Train T195 derailed, it turned 90 degrees on its side.
 As most people were asleep during the time of the derailment, some only became aware after the incident had occurred.
-As passengers exited, many around the area were making frantic calls on their mobile telephones, temporarily causing the malfunction of the local telephone network.
+As passengers exited, many around the area were making frantic calls on their mobile telephones, temporarily causing a malfunction of the local telephone network.

-The accident caused 72 fatalities and 416 injuries.
+The collision caused 72 fatalities and 416 injuries.
 It occurred when train T195 was on a section of the railway track undergoing maintenance ahead of the 2008 Olympics.
 The section was a temporary railway and the speed limit was 80 kph, but T195 was traveling at 131 kph.